Blogs

 wave

-• RER B: Heavy disruption.
-Expect 1 out of 2 trains on the northern section and 2 out of 3 on the southern.
-No transfers at Gare du Nord.
-Roadworks will also cause service interruptions from 10:45 pm between Gare du Nord and Aéroport Charles De Gaulle/Mitry Claye.
+• RER B: Prepare for a struggle.
+Expect about half the trains on the northern section and roughly two-thirds on the southern section.
+And forget about transfers at Gare du Nord.
+Plus, roadworks are adding insult to injury with service interruptions after 10:45 pm between Gare du Nord and Aéroport Charles De Gaulle/Mitry Claye.

 • Transilien V: No disruptions expected.